 - Notice the first moment you feel tire pressure drop.
 You may get an alert on your dashboard or you may feel a thump and vibration.
 You may feel your steering wheel pulling to the right or left.
 PAY ATTENTION.
-This is a sign to move to a safe stop and check your tire.
+This is a sign to move to a safe stop and check your tires.
 If you don’t, you may blow out the tire completely.
-In layman’s terms a blowout is when you basically shred the tire.
+In layman’s terms a blowout is when you basically shred it.
 This can happen while quickly driving over a pothole (you know it may or may not have happened to a friend…) and your tire falls completely flat.

-- If your tire has been punctured with a nail (or something similar) and you didn’t notice it until after a lot of air slowly leaked out, or if your tire is extremely flat from another cause, you cannot drive the car.
+- If your tire has been punctured with a nail (or something similar) and you didn’t notice it until after a lot of air slowly leaked out, or if it is extremely flat from another cause, you cannot drive the car.
 This is dangerous and you also risk having the wheel frame ruined.
 At that point, you need air in your tire before you can attempt to drive anywhere.
 (I once knocked on a random door and the guy had an air compressor in his garage.
 Another time I discovered a flat tire when the car was in my driveway.
-Chaverim filled my tire with air and then I drove directly to the tire center).
+Chaverim filled it with air and then I drove directly to the tire center).